reshleman/prework/README.md

 Create a git repo for your project and consistently commit and push your code to GitHub to ensure you do not lose your work.

+## Optional: Vim

+Vim is a popular text editor for programming.
+While it is not required by any means, we find that once you get over the hurdle of learning it, you will be much more efficient when using it.
+If you want to start getting familiar with it before class starts, we recommend running `vimtutor` from the command line.
+It will take about 30 minutes to go through.

+We'll help you continue learning once class begins, but feel free to ping us if you can't wait for more.

 ## More resources

 If you would like to learn more about HTML and CSS, here are some great